Barack Obama, in 2001:

 You know, I’m not optimistic about bringing about major redistributive

-.
+change through the courts.
 The institution just isn’t structured that way.

 [snip] You start getting into all sorts of separation of powers issues, you